Multiple Hypothesis Testing#

 The Benjamini-Hochberg Procedure#

-The Benjamini-Hochberg (often abbreviated to B-H) procedure is slightly more complicated, but it also uses the same \(p\)-value threshold for all tests.
+The Benjamini-Hochberg (often abbreviated to B-H) procedure is slightly more complicated than Bonferroni correction, but it also uses the same \(p\)-value threshold for all tests.
 The key is that we use the \(p\)-values themselves to determine the threshold.
 Here’s how it works, for a desired FDR \(\alpha\):

 • First, sort the \(p\)-values, and index them by \(k\) (i.e., the first one corresponds to \(k=1\), the second one corresponds to \(k=2\), and so on, until the last one corresponds to \(k=m\))

-• Find the largest sorted \(p\)-value that’s still below the comparison value
+• Find the largest sorted \(p\)-value that’s still below its comparison value

 • Use that \(p\)-value as the threshold

-A Visual Representation of Naive thresholding, Bonferroni, and Benjamini-Hochberg#
+A Visual Comparison of Naive thresholding, Bonferroni, and Benjamini-Hochberg#

 Consider the \(p\)-values we looked at in the last section.
 We’ll add a column k that provides the index after being sorted: